EPCCed/archer-gpu-course/applications-two-day/section-2.03/README.md

      }
    }
    ```
-   Check the code to run the kernel with an appropriate execution configuration.
+   Check the execution configuration and run the code to ensure it reports
+   the correct answer.

-4. Eliminate the `i`-loop and make the relevant adjustment to
+3. Eliminate the `i`-loop and re-check the kernel launch parameters to
-   the kernel launch parameters to provide parallelism over rows.
+   provide parallelism over rows of the matrix.
    Remember to allow that the problem size is not a whole number
    of blocks.

-5. In addition, eliminate the `j`-loop to have parallelism over
+4. In addition, eliminate the `j`-loop to have parallelism over
    both rows and columns.
 You will need to introduce two dimensions
    in the abstract description, e.g., via
    ```